pilvento/ationetdocs/ATIONetDoc.md

 DateTo

-8
+19

 A/N

 Optional

-To date to filter transactions, if not specified the ATIONet’s system date is used (ATIONET’s time-zone is UCT)
+To date to filter transactions

 “yyyy/MM/dd hh:mm:ss”